rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 ```

 #### Extend Page View Property

-GA4 has a limit on number of unique properties per event name.
-The default `page_view` event supports the above properties as mentioned [here](https://support.google.com/analytics/answer/9234069?hl=en&ref_topic=6317484).
+GA4 has a limit on the number of unique properties per event name.
+The default `page_view` event supports the above properties as mentioned [in this guide](https://support.google.com/analytics/answer/9234069?hl=en&ref_topic=6317484).
-If **Extend Page View Property** config is enabled then we send the following properties along with any other custom property passed to page call of Rudder SDK:
+If the **Extend Page View Property** config is enabled, then RudderStack sends the following properties along with any other custom property passed to `page` call of the RudderStack SDK:

 * `url`
 * `search`

 #### Block Page View Event

 When this config is enabled we disable sending GA4 `page_view` events on load, instead you can explicitly send a `page_view` event by calling Rudder SDK **page()** api.

 ## Track